Union calls strike at Lufthansa for Wednesday | Business

 - Germany

-Ground staff at German flag carrier Lufthansa are to go on strike this Wednesday, the Verdi union said on Monday, announcing the latest bout of industrial action to hit Germany's transport sector as workers demand more pay.
+Ground staff at German flag carrier Lufthansa will go on strike this Wednesday, the Verdi union said on Monday, in the latest bout of industrial action to hit Germany's transport sector as workers demand more pay.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)